Rethinking the Roles of Large Language Models in Chinese Grammatical Error Correction: Ethics Statement

 \section{Ethics Statement}

-The data and models (including LLMs) used in our experiments are all publicly available academic resources.
+Our used data and models (including LLMs) are all publicly available academic resources.
 We also paid for closed-source LLMs that require charging for APIs, so there is no ethical issue about data or models in our work.